Land and soils

 - Soils need to be recognized and valued not only for their productive capacities but also for their contribution to the maintenance of key ecosystem services.

 Sustainable management of the world’s agricultural soils and sustainable production intensification have become an imperative for global food security.
 Current demographic trends and projected growth in global population (to exceed 9 billion by 2050) are estimated to result in a 60 percent increase in demand for food, feed and fibre by 2050.
 There is little scope for expansion in the agricultural area, except in some parts of Africa and South America.
 Much of the additional available land is not suitable for agriculture, and the ecological, social and economic costs of bringing it into production will be very high.
-In addition, 25 percent of land is highly degraded due to the erosion, salinization, compaction and chemical pollution of soils.
+In addition, 25 percent of land is highly degraded and a further 44 percent is slightly or moderately degraded due to the erosion, salinization, compaction and chemical pollution of soils.

 These dual objectives cannot be attained satisfactorily unless soils are placed at the very top of the new development agenda.
 There are well recognized links between soils and poverty, which are often associated with socio-economic and governance issues.